 Yes!
 Hummus is filled with hearty and healthy Mediterranean ingredients like chickpeas, olive oil, and tahini (sesame paste).
 It's filled with fiber and heart healthy fats.
 It is high calorie, however, so enjoy in moderation.

-More Spanish Chickpeas
+More Spanish Chickpea Recipes

 Spanish Hummus